vanessa-at-spiced/to-do-app/README.md

 #  Todo-App
-A one week project to get some experience in developing react components with **typeScript** and with the concept of **testing**.
+A one week project to get more experience in developing react components with **typeScript** and with the concept of **testing**.
 Testing includes end-to-end tests with Cypress, and some unit-tests with React Testing Library.
 The App is deployed on heroku via **automated deployment** from github, depending on successfully pass the **github actions** on every push.

 The features include: